Sabbir2809/MERN/Module-1/README.md

    - splice( index, deleteCount , add)
    - length

-1. **String:** The JS string is an object that represents a sequence of characters.
+1. **String:** string is an object that represents a sequence of characters.

    - charAt()
    - concat()